Upcoming events

 In this talk, Sarah Low will help us understand how trees come out of dormancy, what happens as they and other plants start blooming, how wildlife responds, birds begin nesting, and what to look for as we spend more time outdoors.

-A partnership with The City of Tacoma and the Tacoma Tree Foundation is planting trees along suggested Safe Routes to School (SRTS) walking routes.
+A partnership with The City of Tacoma and the Tacoma Tree Foundation is planting trees along suggested walking routes to school.
 The project aims to increase tree canopy near schools, improve neighborhood safety, and create healthier, cooler places for students and families to walk, bike, and roll to school and around their neighborhoods!

 Green Blocks: Hilltop Planting Event